Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Maret 2026 00.40.35 UTC
+- WIB: Minggu, 29 Maret 2026 01.57.00 UTC
-- WITA: Minggu, 29 Maret 2026 01.40.35 UTC
+- WITA: Minggu, 29 Maret 2026 02.57.00 UTC
-- WIT: Minggu, 29 Maret 2026 02.40.35 UTC
+- WIT: Minggu, 29 Maret 2026 03.57.00 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: attitude
+Kategori: friendship